 Evaluation for Adults

-In adulthood, orthodontic evaluation focuses on tooth alignment and bite relationships within the context of completed growth and overall oral health.
-The purpose of assessment is to determine whether treatment is appropriate, and if so, how it can be planned safely within individual biological limits.
+The purpose of assessment is to determine whether orthodontic treatment is appropriate and, if so, how it may be planned safely within individual biologic limits.

-Rather than applying a standardized protocol, evaluation considers the existing dental condition, periodontal support, jaw function, and any restorative or medical factors that may influence care.
+Evaluation considers existing dental condition, periodontal support, jaw relationships, and any restorative or medical factors that may influence orthodontic planning.

 What is Assessed in Adults

-Existing dental work, missing teeth, or restorative plans are considered as part of a coordinated approach to care.
+Existing dental restorations, missing teeth, and anticipated restorative plans are reviewed as part of coordinated care when relevant.

 Possible Treatment Pathways